 Our History & Future

-With approximately 800 faculty and 20,000 students, the launch of the School of Arts and Sciences just might be the biggest change in the 240-year history of Rutgers.
-We are confident this bold and far-reaching plan will build upon the traditions of excellence established by the students, faculty, staff, and alumni of Rutgers University.
+With approximately 800 faculty and 20,000 students, the launch of the School of Arts and Sciences just might be the biggest change in the nearly 250-year history of Rutgers.
+This bold and far-reaching plan builds upon the traditions of excellence established by the students, faculty, staff, and alumni of Rutgers University.